Popular articles

 An unconstitutional government is one lacking a constitution.
 Military dictatorships and absolute monarchies are usually considered unconstitutional governments.
 Naturally, constitutional governments afford greater degrees of liberty, equality, and justice than unconstitutional governments.

-READ: What is the role of a Nabi?
+READ: What is a tropical island definition?

 Can a state enforce a law that has been declared unconstitutional?